-How can I share the Speedify bonded connection on Linux via Wi-Fi?
+How can I share my Speedify connection on Linux (Ubuntu and Raspberry Pi OS) via Wi-Fi?

-Speedify can be configured to share the VPN connection as a Wi-Fi hotspot that other device can join.
+Speedify can be configured to share the VPN connection as a Wi-Fi hotspot that other devices can join.

 Configuring Speedify as a Hotspot